-In this article, we’ll explore STEM MBA programs, their advantages, the opportunities STEM MBA graduates get, and who is a right fit for this STEM program.
+In this article, we’ll explore STEM MBA programs, their advantages, the opportunities STEM graduates get, and who is the right fit for this program.

 Here is the outline of the article: